lanl/tardigrade-asp/docs/gitlab_setup.rst

 Fork the upstream repository
 ****************************

-In the `Forking Workflow`_ the repository you just created in the `Material Models Bitbucket project`_ project is called the "upstream" repository.
+In the `Forking Workflow`_ the repository you just created in the `Material Models`_ Gitlab sub-group is called the "upstream" repository.
 Throughout older W-13 documentation this may also be called the "official" repository.

 Bitbucket repositories that inherit permissions from W-13 projects use the `Forking Workflow`_ and limit permissions for